-In this blog I will talk about the benefits of using an Atomic design based component library.
-If you are not familiar with Atomic design by Brad Frost, I recommend to read the blog by Frank about the Advantages of using Atomic Design at Open Social.
-In this blog I use concepts such as elements and components.
+In this blog Bas will talk about the benefits of using an Atomic design based component library.
+If you are not familiar with Atomic design by Brad Frost, read Frank's blog about the Advantages of using Atomic Design for Open Social.
+In this blog Bas will use concepts such as elements and components.
 For example; an element is a button (Atom).
 A component is a complete part of the software or website, an example of this is a footer or teaser (Molecule or Organism).

 A component library